What is Parole?

 Are all inmates considered for parole?

-No. Inmates who have been sentenced to life in prison for first-degree murder are not eligible for parole, nor are offenders who have been sentenced to prison without the opportunity for parole consideration (such as inmates serving a sentence of five years to five years and one day).
-Inmates who have been sentenced to life in prison for second-degree murder are eligible for parole after serving 15 years of their sentence.
+No. Inmates who have been sentenced to life in prison, as adults, for first-degree murder are not eligible for parole, nor are offenders who have been sentenced to prison without the opportunity for parole consideration (such as inmates serving a sentence of five years to five years and one day).
+Offenders sentence to less than 60 days are not parole eligible.

 When are inmates considered for parole?